VLAN Configuration by Examples

 - If device

-sends an untagged packet to port 1, it will be dropped because port 1 is a tagged port forVLAN 10
+Asends an untagged packet to port 1, it will be dropped because port 1 is a tagged port forVLAN 10and only accepts packets tagged withVLAN 10. - If device

 Example 3: Managed Switch with 2 VLANs